vnsny-bia/VisitContactTrace/README.md

 # Public version install
 # install.packages("VisitContactTrace", repos = "https://github.com/vnsny-bia/VisitContactTrace")
 ```
-You will know that the packages are installed and that R is ready for the next command when you see the carat prompt in the R console:
+You will know that the packages have installed and that R is ready for the next command when you see the carat prompt in the R console:
 ```r
 >
 ```